List of higher education associations and organizations in Canada

 This is a list of higher education associations and organizations in Canada.
 These are groups relevant to the structure of higher education in Canada.
 It includes those that support teachers, staff, students, institutions, research, and related groups involved in the delivery of higher education in the Canadian provinces and territories.

 Formal federal associations and organizations

-Association of Universities and Colleges of Canada (AUCC)
+Universities Canada (UnivCan)

-Since 1911, The Association of Universities and Colleges of Canada has represented Canadian public and private not-for-profit universities and university-degree level colleges.
-Currently there are 92 members.
-Its mandate is to facilitate the development of public policy on higher education and to encourage cooperation among universities and governments, industry, communities, and institutions in other countries.
-Each member institution is represented by its executive head.
-The association's business is conducted by a 13-member board of directors, made up of 12 university presidents and the president of AUCC.
+Formed in 1911, as the Association of Universities and Colleges of Canada (AUCC), it represents 97 public and private not-for-profit Canadian universities and university colleges in Canada.
+It provides member services in public policy and advocacy, communications, research and information-sharing, and scholarships and international programs.
+UnivCan also provides data and statistics on Canadian universities to the general public.
+In April 2015, the organization renamed itself "Universities Canada".
+The association's business is conducted by a 13-member board of directors, made up of 12 university presidents and the president of UnivCan.

+Business Schools Association of Canada (BSAC)

+The Business Schools Association of Canada (BSAC), established in 1957 as the Association of Canadian Schools of Commerce and Business Administration, aims to enhance and promote higher education in management.
+The organization evolved through several phases to focus on promoting management education and collaboration amongst university business schools.
+In 2020, it adopted the name Business Schools Association of Canada to reflect its growth, and in 2022, established a research fund to support management education initiatives.
+BSAC is an independent membership organizations serving public and private not-for-profit, currently gathering 66 of Canada’s leading university business schools and faculties of management.
+The association is an associate member of Universities Canada and has reciprocal membership with several national and international networks or organizations such as AACSB, CPA Canada, EFMD, FIBAA, GMAC, etc.